canh25xp/GraduationThesis/OUTLINES.md

 **Actors**:

-- **User**: The end-user who interacts with ALLECS to correct text.
+- **User**: The end-user who interacts with GecWeb to correct text.
-- **ALLECS**: The web application that processes user input and interacts with GEC models.
+- **GecWeb**: The web application that processes user input and interacts with GEC models.
 - **GEC Models**: The underlying GEC systems that perform the actual text correction.

 **Main Use Cases**: